Sierra Entertainment: Acquisition and absorption under Vivendi Games (2004–2008)

 In early 2004, cost-cutting measures were taken at Sierra's parent company Vivendi Universal Games due to financial troubles and because of Sierra's lack of profitability as a working developer.
 Sierra's last owned studios Impressions Games and the Papyrus Design Group were both shut down in early 2004, laying off 50 people; 180 Sierra-related positions were eliminated at Vivendi's Los Angeles offices; and by June 2004, Vivendi had completely shut down Sierra's Bellevue location, laid off more than 100 employees, dispersed Sierra's work to other VU Games divisions, and re-located the remains of Sierra's assets to Vivendi's corporate headquarters in Fresno, California.
 In total, 350 people were laid off.
 Some assets were retired in the process, including Print Artist, and some like the Hoyle franchise were sold to other publishers or developers.
 Sierra was simply a publishing label and brand name for Vivendi assets, being used in tandem with its own name for publishing.
 As a company, Sierra was disestablished on August 24, 2004.
 The business continued to operate as a division of Vivendi Games.

 In late 2005, the Sierra brand was re-launched from Los Angeles.
 A new subsidiary called Sierra Online (no-relation to Sierra's former name Sierra On-Line) was also founded within this time, which focused on downloadable and online-only games.

 Throughout 2005 and 2006, Vivendi acquired several game development studios including Massive Entertainment, High Moon Studios, Radical Entertainment, Secret Lair Studios / Studio Ch'in (based in Seattle and Shanghai) and Swordfish Studios and integrated them into Sierra, alongside the creative licenses from other Vivendi divisions and from companies partnered with Vivendi and the copyrights of several notable intellectual properties, such as Crash Bandicoot, Spyro the Dragon, 50 Cent: Bulletproof and Scarface.
 Vivendi also ceased publishing under their own name by this point after their name change, with all major releases being under the Sierra brand name.

 Caesar IV was published September 26, 2006, in North America, in partnership with Tilted Mill Entertainment.

-In tmid 2007, Sierra Online began launching Xbox Live Arcade games for the Xbox 360.
+In mid 2007, Sierra Online began launching Xbox Live Arcade games for the Xbox 360.
 One of the first releases is the conversion of the successful "German-style" board game Carcassonne, which had been in development at Secret Lair Studios.

 In late 2007, Sierra released games like the first-person shooter game TimeShift (which was originally going to be published by Atari but was delayed various times during development) and the real-time tactical video game World in Conflict.